osmosis-labs/docs/integrate/frontend.md

 ### Purpose

-Add assets to the [Frontier branch](https://github.com/osmosis-labs/osmosis-frontend/tree/frontier) of the [Osmosis frontend repo](https://github.com/osmosis-labs/osmosis-frontend) to have the Asset appear on the [Assets page of osmosis.zone](https://app.osmosis.zone/assets).
+Add assets to the [Frontier branch](https://github.com/osmosis-labs/osmosis-frontend/tree/frontier) of the [Osmosis frontend repo](https://github.com/osmosis-labs/osmosis-frontend) to have the Asset appear on the [Assets page of frontier.osmosis.zone](https://frontier.osmosis.zone/assets).

 This procedure will also specify for Keplr wallet extension details to connect with the chain.

-Note that Osmosis will temporarily utilize an alternate front end interface for listing new and unverified assets: [frontier.osmosis.zone](https://frontier.osmosis.zone); only once a pool containing the asset has been onboarded into receiving Osmosis Liquidity Mining incentives, the Asset will then be added to the main [app.osmosis.zone](https://app.osmosis.zone/) site.
+Note that Osmosis will temporarily utilize an alternate front end interface for listing new and unverified assets: [frontier.osmosis.zone](https://frontier.osmosis.zone); once a pool containing the asset has been onboarded into receiving Osmosis Liquidity Mining incentives, the Asset will then be added to the main [app.osmosis.zone](https://app.osmosis.zone/) site.

 ![image](https://i.ibb.co/1bhLSx3/Screen-Shot-2022-03-16-at-8-59-21-AM.png)